night0721/90s/README.md

 [![Invalid command](https://r2.e-z.host/3c62bb3a-a8a9-43f6-afd6-553646f51dc4/xf80dq0b.png)]()

 # Features
-- No dependencies except a compiler
-- Showing current time and directory with custom color
 - Syntax highlighting on valid commands using ANSI colors
 - History navigation using up and down keys with history command
 - Support for environment variables